WPS2 Manual

 Introduction

-A Wire Position Sensor contains two cameras that take pictures of the same section of the same stretched wire from two different angles.
+[07-MAY-19] The WPS2 is our Wire Position Sensor, Version Two.
+Its measures the postion of a stretched wire in the coordinates of the sensor's mounting balls.
+The WPS2 provides absolute accuracy 5 μm rms and precision of 1 μm rms within its 12 mm × 8 mm dynamic range.
+Each WPS2 contains two cameras that take pictures of the same section of the same stretched wire from two different angles.
 Calibration of each camera allows us to determine for each image a plane that contains the center-line of the wire.
 By intersecting these two planes, we obtain the center-line itself.
 Thus each camera produces a plane, and each pair of cameras produces a line.
 We call these planes wire planes, and their intersections are wire lines.

-Figure: Rear Right View of the WPS2.
-For the Rear Left view see here.
-The two cameras are visible on the back wall, the post that holds the LED array, the Wire Position Sensor Head (A3022) circuit with its RJ-45 socket, and the temperature sensor glued to the end wall.
-The white screen against which the cameras view the wire is stuck to the inside of the cover.
+Figure: Left View of WPS2-B with Cover Off.
+The two cameras are the black parts mounted to the end wall.
+The LED array is helt up by a post.
+The Wire Position Sensor Head (A3022) circuit with its RJ-45 socket is to the right.
+The temperature sensor glued to the end wall.
+The white screen against which the cameras view the wire is stuck to the inside of the cover, we can see it in the Rear Right view of the WPS2-A. We also have a Rear Left view of the WPS2-A.

 Design